alexxaviers/CS146/ExtraCredit/EC3/EC3.md

     return adjMatrix

 Explanation:
-adjList is the input adjacency list representing the graph. createMatrix(n, m) is a function that creates an n x m matrix filled with zeros.
-The algorithm iterates through each vertex in the adjacency list and marks the corresponding entries in the adjacency matrix as 1 if there is an edge between the vertices.
+To convert adj list to an adj matrix we can iterate through each vertex in the adjacency list.
+For each vertex, iterate through its neighbors and mark the corresponding entry in the adjacency matrix as 1 if there is an edge between them.

 ```